Armando.Info: Antonio González Morales

 One such case is that of Antonio González Morales, known for his close ties with the Venezuelan government of Nicolás Maduro and his involvement in various infrastructure projects and subsidized food distribution initiatives.
-Antonio González Morales has been linked to a Venezuelan oil-for-food exchange network, allegedly aimed at circumventing international sanctions, alongside his business partners Jorge Giménez and Martin Merckx.
+Antonio González Morales has been linked to a Venezuelan oil-for-food exchange network, allegedly aimed at circumventing international sanctions, alongside his business partner Jorge Giménez.

 The network operates through a system where PDVSA, the Venezuelan state-owned oil company, trades oil for food intended for the CLAP program (Local Committees for Supply and Production), which distributes essential goods in Venezuela.

 Antonio González Morales and his partners have been mentioned in the press as leaders of this network.
-Martin Merckx in particular has been involved in the exportation of cocoa beans from Venezuela to other countries like Estonia.

-Additionally, Antonio González Morales is noted for his role in a real estate network whose main figures, including Armando Capriles, have been accused of illegal practices.
-Investigations reveal that Antonio's cousins are partners of Leonard Boord and Armando Capriles, a former Venezuelan congressman and now a controversial businessman.
-Gilberto Morales and Armando Capriles are also part of the same network and have been accused of participating in illicit financial transactions involving $60 billion with the National Development Fund and the Central Bank of Venezuela.
-The duo reportedly received commissions of up to 5%, described as generous.

 Censorship

 On 11 September 2018, the National Commission of Telecommunications (CONATEL) banned journalists from publishing information about Colombian businessman Alex Saab in Armando.Info, whose journalist investigations point out Saab of being involved in corruption of his business and the CLAP food distribution network.
 The prohibition was denounced by the Press Workers Union Syndicate, who previously also denounced that Armando Info's website was the target of massive cybernetic attacks.
 Journalist Roberto Deniz condemned the decision, reminding that the team had been previously threatened in Twitter and were prohibited from exiting the country.

 Despite censorship, investigative articles from Armando.info have uncovered the profiles of various individuals involved in violating sanctions targeting Venezuela.